 - Pro tip: If you can handle doubling up on museums, this museum is near the Guggenheim.

 6. The Dalì Theater and Museum, Figueres

 When one thinks of Salvador Dalì, his extravagant persona and iconic waxed mustache immediately leap to mind.
 Dalì was a self-proclaimed dandy, a showoffy megalomaniac who loved nothing more than creating a sensation.
 And embracing money and fame.

 One of the best day trips from Barcelona is a visit to the Dalì Theater and Museum, or Teatro-Museo Dalí, in Dalì’s birthplace of Figueres Spain.
 The pink museum is billed as the world’s largest Surrealist object.
 It’s a work of art itself.

-With over 1500 pieces of art, the Dalì Theater and Museum has the largest collection of works by Salvador Dalí, with works spanning his entire career.
+With over 1500 pieces of art, the Dalì Theater and Museum has the largest collection of works by the trailblazing Salvador Dalí, with pieces spanning his entire career.
 It’s nothing if not fun and weird, with its double images and optical illusions.

 Don’t miss the Palace of Winds Room (a whimsical reimagining of the Sistine Chapel), the Mae West Room, Dalì’s clever double image of Gala Contemplating the Mediterranean Sea, the Treasure Room, and the Dalì’ jewelry collection.

 You can book a guided day tour from Barcelona to see the museum, Figueres, and Cadaques.